git reset

 state B

-is saying we have staged commits because our working
+As expected git status is saying we have staged commits because our working

-tree and index see file
+tree and index see file in state B whereas HEAD is pointing at commit A

-and sees the file in state A
+and sees the file in state A. And this is what HEAD is pointing to:

 > git --no-pager log --oneline